Russia Longitudinal Monitoring Survey of HSE

 Please see the CPC Data Portal to download the data: http://www.cpc.unc.edu/projects/rlms-hse/data/questionnaires

-We also updated identifiers for SPSS cross-sectional data and codes are available on CPC Dataverse.
-The update was made for some inconsistencies in IDIND, IDs, in dates of birth, education variables, professional and occupational codes, variables about pension and work experience for all 24 rounds.
-Also some variables about chronic diseases (M20.61 etc) and about physical activities (M114) were checked and corrected.
+We also updated identifiers for SPSS cross-sectional data, and codes are available on CPC Dataverse.
+The update was made for some inconsistencies in IDIND, IDs, dates of birth, education variables, professional and occupational codes, and variables about pension and work experience for all 29 rounds.
+Also, some variables about chronic diseases (M20.61, etc.) and about physical activities (M114) were checked and corrected.

-It was a pleasure to meet you at the 3rd RLMS-HSE User Conference.
+It was a pleasure to meet you at the 5th RLMS-HSE User Conference.
 The RLMS-HSE team wants to thank you for attending the conference.
 We believe that our primary goal to bring together researchers of various academic backgrounds to explore and discuss the RLMS-HSE data was successfully achieved.
-We found all the papers, presented at the conference, genuinely interesting and thought-provoking.
+We found all the papers presented at the conference genuinely interesting and thought-provoking.

-We hope you enjoyed the 3rd RLMS-HSE User Conference as much as we did.
-We do hope you will continue to make use of RLMS-HSE data and look forward seeing you at our future events.
+We hope you enjoyed the 5th RLMS-HSE User Conference as much as we did.
+We do hope you will continue to make use of RLMS-HSE data and look forward to seeing you at our 6th RLMS-HSE User Conference!

 Public data use NO LONGER REQUIRES AN APPLICATION.